Monday, April 7th, 2014 by Tim Lanoue

 Application and Trading

-When applying this indicator into a trading strategy we need no other indicators and it only requires the use of two steps before a signal can be placed.
+When applying this indicator into a trading pattern we need no other indicators and it only requires the use of two steps before a signal can be placed.
 As you can see in the picture below we have four trading examples that all turned out to be in-the-money.
 The first step that we need to happen in order to place a call trade would be a continuation with our KVOH Histogram candle bars, so if we have two upward candles then our first step is completed.
 The last step is that we need a bullish candle over both of the KVOH candle bars, if they both match and are going in the same direction as the candle bars then we are good to place a trade.
 On the other hand, when we are looking to place a put trade we need two downward KVOH candle bars to form along with a bearish candle over each of the candle bars, if everything checks out then we are good to place a put trade.

 Time Frame & Expiry Time

 When trading with this indicator I prefer to use a 30 minute time frame to watch our assets, however 15 minute time frames along with one hour time frames work well also.
 When trading with a 15 or 30 minute time frame we want to make sure to use an expiry time consisting of 10 – 45 minutes.
 However, if we are using an hour long time frame then we want to use an expiry time consisting of 30 minutes to 2 hours, any time frame outside this range will affect your chances of winning the trade.
-When trading with this strategy I only prefer to use stocks as well, the histogram works well with volume oriented assets and generates more accurate trading signals.
+When trading with this trading pattern I only prefer to use stocks as well, the histogram works well with volume oriented assets and generates more accurate trading signals.
 If you have comments or questions please feel free to post them below!